-Budapest or Vienna: thanks to their close proximity to each other and several other interesting destinations in Central Europe, these cities tend to be regularly compared, debated, and considered against each other as travel destinations.
+Budapest or Vienna: thanks to their close proximity to each other and several other interesting destinations in Central Europe, these two cities tend to be regularly compared, debated, and considered against each other as travel destinations.

 Unfortunately, that’s not really fair to either city for one simple reason: despite their close geographic proximity, the fact that the Danube River flows through each, and that they were both very instrumental in the Austro-Hungarian Empire, in most ways, Vienna and Budapest could not be more different.